 - How do the websites I visit keep track of what I do?

-With the public’s rising concern for online privacy, the search for amenity online is more pressing than ever.
-Despite high demand it is impossible to truly browse anonymously.
-Using a Tor-browser maybe the next best option but may come with higher rates of surveillance.
+With the public’s rising concern for online privacy, the search for anonymity online is more pressing than ever.
+Despite high demand, so far it has proven impossible to truly browse anonymously.
+Using a Tor-browser maybe the next best option, but this may come with higher rates of surveillance.

 A first step toward cleaning up your digital footprints is to actively manage your browser history and adjust preferences to your desired level of privacy.
 Digital Tattoo made a online tutorial which you can view here.
-Additionally users can take steps to control their cookies online.
-Cookies are are small pieces of code that are stored on your machine and provide a identifying code to the websites that you visit.
+Additionally, users can take steps to control their cookies online; these are small pieces of code that are stored on your machine and identify you to the websites you visit.
 Cookies can be managed by using browser settings.
-Additionally browser extensions like Adblock Plus, Ghostery and Do Not Track me directly blocks website cookies from storing information about you.
+Additionally browser extensions like Adblock Plus, Ghostery and Do Not Track me directly block website cookies from storing information about you.

 Watch our Think Before You Ink video below to learn about about online cookies and internet advertisements.

 - Cookies are necessary for site personalization (such as Google Chrome, MSNBC, BBC or Netvibes) and to participate in many online activities that require tracking of your behavior (like badging).
 Many browser extensions let the user choice which (if any) cookies to approve.

 - Your computer keeps a record of the websites you visit.
-Your internet history is a chronological list of URLs you visited which can also be arranged by frequency of use.
-Your computer also stores temporary internet files from the individual websites you access.
+Your internet history is a chronological list of URLs you’ve visited (which can also be arranged by frequency of use).
+Your computer also stores temporary internet files from individual websites you access.

-- If somebody else has access to your computer (physically, through cookies, or by hacking) they will be able to find the sites that you visit.
-This could be a problem if you save your password on favorite sites since such people might be able to re-visit the site and pose as you.
+- If somebody else has access to your computer (physically, through cookies, or by hacking) they will be able to find out which sites you visit.
+This could be a problem if you save your password on your favorite sites since an attacker might be able to visit the site and pose as you.